 Last Updated on

 Pregnancy and childbirth is an experience that weaves agony and ecstasy together.
 Suddenly, you find yourself in charge of a tiny, vulnerable little human being whom you protected until now in your womb.
 Now, exposed to the outer world, they are vulnerable to many things!
 Your baby’s immune system develops slowly and needs to be protected from any bacterium and other harmful substances that enter his body.
+Therefore, anything the child has access to and is likely to put in his mouth must be sterilised.
+Read this post to learn most things parents should know about sterilising baby bottles.

 Reasons to Sterilise Baby Bottles

 - When a child is born, his store of antibodies is limited to those that have been passed on from his mother during the last three months of pregnancy.
 This protection wanes in the first few months of his life.
+Sterilising bottles decreases the chances of any infections.

-How Often to Sterilise Baby Bottles?
+How Often Should You Sterilise Baby Bottles?

-How to Sterilise Baby Bottles?
+How to Sterilise Baby Bottles

 Methods of Sterilising Baby Bottles